 Tip #5: adjust for the right amount of naps by age

 Assuming that your child knows how to fall asleep on their own and sleeps in the right sleep environment, sometimes there are better times to take naps than others.

 Focus on the right amount of naps and the right amount of sleep for your baby’s age (after 4-6 months).

-For example, If you have a 7 or 8-month-old, rather than having your baby take 3 crappy short naps a day, try and aim for a 2 nap schedule and aim for those naps to lengthen.
-Always recover from a bad nap day with an early bedtime!
+For example, If you have a 7 or 8-month-old, rather than having your baby take 3 crappy short naps a day, try and aim for a 2 nap schedule, to lengthen those naps.
+Always recover from a lousy nap day with an early bedtime!

-I hear moms that are still keeping their baby up no longer than 2 hours which was made famous by Dr. Weissbluth’s book.
-Yes, that window of time is a great rule of thumb for a young baby, but past 6/7 months many babies outgrow that 2-hour waketime and can potentially get stretched in the morning to get a long nap.
+I hear moms still keeping their baby up no longer than 2 hours which was made famous by Dr. Weissbluth’s book.
+Yes, that window of time is an excellent rule of thumb for a young baby, but past 6/7 months, many babies outgrow that 2-hour wake time and can potentially get stretched longer in the morning to help long nap.

-Short naps often occur when your baby is not falling asleep independently.
-Many babies are still nursed or bottle fed for sleep so the food is considered a sleep association (where they are unable to sleep without that cue).
-Try an E.A.S.Y routine where you actually move the feeding to right after a nap vs. before.
+When your baby only naps 30 minutes, the E.A.S.Y. routine might help.
+Short baby naps often occur when your baby is not falling asleep independently.
+Many babies are still nursed or bottle-fed for sleep, so the food is considered a baby sleep association.
+Try an E.A.S.Y. routine where you move the feeding to right after a nap vs. before.

-Food before a nap breaks the sleep-to-food relationship and actually can encourage fuller feedings vs. snacky ones.
+Food before a nap breaks the sleep-to-food relationship and can encourage fuller feedings vs. snacky ones.

-Similar to the E.A.S.Y routine, this routine, just gives you a guide to help break the food-to-sleep association that gets in the way of awesome sleep.
-So in this case, you are still feeding before bed, but just not feeding to sleep.
-See…it’s different.
+Similar to the E.A.S.Y. routine, A.E.S.Y. gives you a guide to help break the food-to-sleep association that gets in the way of awesome sleep.
+So, in this case, you are still feeding before bed but just not feeding to sleep.
+See… it’s different.